Velfi/digital-garden/pages/thoughts/typing.md

 # On Typing

+_Editor's Note: With my typing journey complete, I've since stopped adding to this journal_

 Being a programmer by profession, I spend a great deal of time typing each day.
 My hands are paying the price for this.

 I have good days and bad days.
 On most days my fingers feel a bit creaky.
 On a bad day I feel like I never want to touch a keyboard again.
 Considering also that my two main hobbies are gaming a piano playing, losing my fine motor skills would be pretty hard to deal with.